P. Sabanayagam: Civil service

 The Indian government experienced shortages of qualified officers during the transitional period before and immediately after independence.
 As a consequence, Sabanayagam was appointed to the new Indian Administrative Service as a War Service Candidate on 20 March 1947, in the 1945 batch of officers.
 In the wake of Independence and partition on 15 August, his training was suspended while he and his fellow junior civil servants were dispatched to manage the resulting refugee crisis.
 He was then assigned to the Madras cadre and sent to the state in December 1947 to undergo training in district administration.
 He started his IAS career as a sub-collector of the Pollachi district and later of the Salem district.

 Sabanayagam served in various capacities under the chief ministers of Tamil Nadu until his retirement in 1980, his most notable position being that of chief secretary from 1971 to 1976.
-He also served as director of the industries and commerce ministry, chief controller of imports and exports, and chairman of TNEB.
-With the Government of India, he served as secretary in the education and culture division.
+He also served as secretary to the chief Minister, Collector of Salem, director of industries and commerce, chairman of TNEB, and First Member, Board of Revenue.
+With the Government of India, he served as Chief Controller, Imports and Exports, Joint secretary, Ministry of Steel and Mines, Joint secretary, Cabinet Secretariat, Secretary, department of Rehabilitation, and Secretary, Ministry of education and social welfare.
 As a civil servant he served under four chief ministers of Tamil Nadu C. Rajagopalachari, K. Kamaraj, M. Bhaktavatsalam and M. Karunanidhi, and at the centre under prime minister Indira Gandhi.

 He turned 100 in June 2022, a milestone that was congratulated and praised by Chief Minister M. K. Stalin.
 An article about his birth centenary in The Times of India noted that he "led the state bureaucracy with military discipline".